-For nearly two decades, Rabi Narula has been developing domestic and international intellectual property portfolios for a wide variety of clients.
+For over two decades, Rabi Narula has been developing domestic and international intellectual property portfolios for a wide variety of clients.
 Rabi’s practice includes global patent portfolio development, IP audits, IP transfer agreements, due diligence associated with financings and acquisitions, and competitive landscape analysis including legal opinions, recommendations for design-arounds, and pre-litigation strategy.
 Rabi also has extensive experience in Ex Parte Patent Reexamination proceedings, design patents, reissue applications, and appeals before the Patent Trial and Appeal Board (PTAB).

 An aggressive patent prosecutor, Rabi zealously advocates for his clients’ innovations.
 He seeks both broad and diverse IP protection for his clients while also understanding that clients need to balance aggressiveness with budgets.
 Rabi is known for his impressive, encyclopedic knowledge of patent rules and procedures, responsiveness, hard work, and optimism even when faced with difficult challenges.
 His strategic solutions and absolute commitment to his clients’ needs have created relationships of trust.
 At his core, Rabi is an engineer, a technology enthusiast, and a “people person” who enjoys interacting with inventors and examiners.

 Rabi represents clients in a wide range of technologies including medical devices, semi-conductor fabrication, food science, automobile technologies, heating and cooling systems, high accuracy measurement devices, and robotics.
 Rabi’s experience also includes representing clients in the office furniture, construction product, and plumbing device spaces.